As a new freelancer, one of the toughest things so far has been proving myself as a competent human being.

 Okay, maybe people know that I am competent.
 But seriously, it is hard to show the world my talent and potential when I have only worked for a large company in my career.
 All of my work was confidential or for internal use only, so putting past projects in my professional portfolio is a no-go.

 Plus, there is the imposter syndrome.
-I do not feel adequate enough to charge full price for my new freelance services because I compare myself to established coaches, guilt and my experience paying (or not paying) for executive coaching.
+I do not feel adequate enough to charge full price for my new freelance services because I compare myself to established coaches.

 What am I supposed to do?
-How am I supposed to grow a business if I cannot take that first step of establishing myself as THE expert?
+How am I supposed to grow a business if I cannot take that first step of establishing myself as an expert?

 Little did I know, I would be revisiting this book years later to help me establish a freelance career!